Writing about Maps.

 The overview comes just after the introduction and makes a general statement about the main differences between the maps.
 The overview is quite short, maybe about 2 or 3 sentences.
 Do not go into detail in the overview.

-‘The two maps below show the changes in town of Denham from 1986 to the present day.
+‘The two maps below show the changes in the town of Denham from 1986 to the present day.
 Summarise the information by selecting and reporting the main features and make comparisons where relevant.’

-The two maps illustrate the main changes which have taken place in the town of Denham from 1986 to the present.
+The maps illustrate the main changes which have taken place in the town of Denham from 1986 to the present moment.

 Overall, the town has most notably shown an increase in housing development, which indicates a higher population and a move away from agriculture and farming.

-One change that stands out is that there has been a significant redevelopment over the whole period of what was once farmland.
-Housing now dominates the area to the east of the river stoke.
+One change that stands out is that there has been a significant redevelopment over the whole period.
+To the east of the river stoke, housing now dominates the area of what was once farmland.
 In 1986 there were shops and just a handful of residential properties.
-Now there are no shops nor farmland left, although the post office is still there.
+Now there are neither shops nor farmland left, although the post office is still there.
 The bridge over the river stoke still stands as it did in 1986.

-Another noticeable change is that there have been more roads built around the housing complex.
-Additionally, the gardens, that were a feature in 1986, have been removed and the large houses were expanded and converted into a retirement home.
+Another noticeable change is that more roads have been built around the housing complex.
+Additionally, the gardens that were in front of the large house in 1986, have been removed and the house has been expanded and converted into a retirement home.
 The primary school still stands and has been extended in the decades since.
-The fence toward the river that was running north of the gardens in 1986 is no longer there.

 Any questions? leave a comment below.